CarlyleB/thecocktaildb-ingest/README.md

 The goal is to use TheCocktailDB data without having to rely on its limited API.

 ## Usage
-Get all available...
+Get all available
 * drinks
 * ingredients
 * glasses
 * categories

-...from thecocktaildb, transform the data to a more friendly format, and output to `<type_directory>/data.csv`.
+from thecocktaildb, transform the data to a more friendly format, and output to `<type_directory>/data.csv`.

 If an api key isn't provided, the free testing api key "1" will be used and the response will be limited.